Aref-Akminasi/aws-developer-associate/CloudFront.md

 ## CloudFront - Field Level Encryption

+- field-level encryption further encrypts sensitive data in an HTTPS form using field-specific encryption keys before a POST request is forwarded to your origin.
 - Uses **asymmetric** encryption: Sensitive information are encrypted at the edge close to user (using public key), request is decrypted at the server (using private key)

 ## CloudFront - Real Time Logs